e30chris/Ansible-MacDeploy/README.md

 Requirements
 ------------

-This playbook must be run from a local connection via:
+This playbook is run from a local connection via:

 ```
-ansible-playbook -i hosts site.yml --connection=local
+ansible-playbook -i hosts site.yml
 ```